 The appeal of this is not to be underestimated, the pulsing growl of this engine doing plenty to goad you into the bounding pace that this car is capable of.
 Although it revs to an electrifying 7600rpm, this is a crank speed that you’ll rarely see unless you have plenty of space, the chunky spread of torque, handily kicking in from 1850rpm, and the seven-speed gearbox ensuring substantial pace even without working the engine hard.

 The M4 has plenty of traction, but give it a fat bootful and the rear tyres will slide, especially in the damp, while the generally meaty feel of this car robs it of some of the delicacy that earlier BMW M3s provided.
-On a track, as our Britain’s Best Drivers’ Car feature recently revealed, the M4’s habit of tipping into oversteer a bit too readily tends to trip up its fluency.
+On a track the M4’s habit of tipping into oversteer a bit too readily tends to trip up its fluency.

 On the road, however, you’ll need deserted tarmac or a greasy sequence of hairpins to discover this.
 But when you do, your corrective efforts will be aided by quick-acting and accurate steering, although its feel can sometimes feel foggy around the straight-ahead position.
 Nor does it tell you much about the shape of the road below.
 The brakes, on the other hand, are impeccable.